-Appeal your tax assessment in Wake CountyIt's probable you're paying too much in property taxes if you reside in an area where property values have declined.
-Property taxes are based upon a previous assessment of your real estate, so if prices have declined in your area, you can appeal your assessment and save money.
+If you are in an area where property values have declined, it's possible you're paying too much in property taxes.
 An appraisal from James Earp Appraisal Service is your best evidence when building your case.
-We're capable of assisting you in appealing your tax assessment.
+At James Earp Appraisal Service, we're capable of assisting you in appealing your tax assessment.

-If you'd like to eliminate PMI, James Earp Appraisal Service can provide you with a statement regarding the value of your home.
-The cost of the appraisal can generally be regained in just a few months because you'll no longer be paying the PMI.
+If you'd like to do away with PMI, James Earp Appraisal Service will provide you with a statement regarding the value of your home.
+The cost of the home valuation can generally be recovered in a short amount of time because you'll no longer be paying the PMI.

-If the parties wish to sell the home, they'll have a better idea of what price to set.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've gotten a fair assessment.
+If the parties want to sell the home, they'll have a clearer picture of what price to set.
+And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.

-Unlike wealthy individuals, most Americans do not have dedicated estate planners or executors to handle these affairs.
-And seeing that a home or other property often makes up a disproportionate share of the total estate value, knowing the precise value of the real estate at hand is of significant importance to ensuring disputing parties leave knowing they've gotten an honest deal.
+Most Americans do not have dedicated estate planners or executors to take care of these affairs, unlike wealthy individuals.
+And since a home or other property often makes up an unequal share of the total estate value, understanding the true value of the real estate at hand is of vital importance to ensuring disputing parties walk away knowing they've received an honest deal.

-Let James Earp Appraisal Service help you with relocating to or from Wake CountyWe understand the headaches associated with an employee relocation.
-That being said, we take great care in organizing an accommodating appointment time for the appraisal inspection.
-During our detailed process, we suggest employees that are moving to provide input on the positive characteristics of their property, along with information regarding any current sales or listings in their area that they want considered.
+Employee relocation is a stressful event, and we understand.
+That's why we take great care in establishing a convenient appointment time for the appraisal inspection.
+During our detailed inspection, we suggest relocating employees to provide remarks on the positive attributes of their property, along with information regarding any recent sales or listings in their area that they want considered.

-On a daily basis, we determine the difference in value things like an additional bathroom or a kitchen remodel can make.
-And we're experts in knowing how long properties stay on the market.
-So, obtaining a professional appraisal is a reliable way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+On a daily basis, we analyze the difference in value things like an additional bathroom or a kitchen remodel can make.
+And we're experts in knowing how long propertiesstay on the market.
+So, obtaining a professional appraisal is a trusted way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.